mxbrk/Project-Euler-Solution/README.md

 In order to use these solutions you need to do the following steps.

 ## Prerequisites
+### Is Java installed?
 To run the Java version of the project euler solutions, it is necessary to have Java installed on your system.
 To check if a Java JDK (Java Development Kit) is installed, use this command.
 If a Java JDK is installed, you will see the respective version:
 ```
 java -version
 ```
+### Installing Java JDK
-If Java is no version is shown, you can install a Java JDK (in this case OpenJDK ) with these commands:
+If no version is displayed, you can install a Java JDK (in this case OpenJDK ) with these commands:
 for Linux (Debian based)
 ```
 #update packages